Marcia Kure

-Marcia Kure (b.
-1970) is a Nigerian visual artist known primarily for her mixed media paintings and drawings which engage with postcolonial existentialist conditions and identities.
+Marcia Kure (born 1970) is a Nigerian visual artist known for her mixed media paintings and drawings that explore themes of identity, history, and the lasting effects of colonialism.
+Trained at the University of Nigeria, Nsukka, her work often incorporates imagery of veiled women and references to fashion and textiles, and frequently addresses gender and political themes.
+Her work has been exhibited internationally in museums and galleries across Africa, Europe, and the United States.

 Early life and education

 Kure was born in Kano State, Nigeria.
 She trained at the University of Nigeria, Nsukka under Obiora Udechukwu, graduating in 1994 with a Bachelor of Arts in painting.

 Professional career and work

 Kure's early work focused on political violence and the agency of women in patriarchal society.
-Her later work is concerned with themes related to motherhood, haute couture fashion, hip-hop aesthetics, and her experience of expatriation.
-Kure's style has been likened to contemporary uli, a graphic-intensive art tradition of Igbo women of eastern Nigeria that characterized by linear forms and minimal use of color.
+An example of this period is her series History of Africa by Fela (2001-2003), which consists of 59 panels executed in ink, kolanut pigment, and pencil on paper.
+Her later work is concerned with themes related to motherhood, haute couture (exclusive, custom-made) fashion, hip-hop aesthetics, and her experience of expatriation.
+The Purdy Hicks Gallery describes Kure's style as having strong links to contemporary uli, a graphic-intensive art tradition of Igbo women of eastern Nigeria that is characterized by linear forms and minimal use of color.
+Her drawings are also described as combining sweeping and swirling strokes with bold shapes and symbolic decorative motifs drawn from diverse African visual traditions.
 She often incorporates traditional African pigments, including kola nut and coffee.

-Images of veiled women commonly appear in Kure's work, beginning with Purdah in 1992.
-She revisits images of veiled women and engages with textiles to explore the dynamic between gender and power.
-Kure's work was featured in the Multichoice Africa's 2002 "African Artists of the Future" calendar.
+Images of veiled women have been a recurring motif in Kure’s work since Purdah (1992).
+She revisits this imagery often, incorporating textiles to examine relationships between gender and power.
+Her work explores gender roles and boundaries, as seen in Woman as Warrior (1997), which shows a female figure with attributes associated with male authority, as well as in works about motherhood.
+In 2002, her work was included in Multichoice Africa’s African Artists of the Future calendar.

-In a 2015 interview for ARTCTUALITE, Kure articulated the influence of space on her work, stating that she "[tries] to make an argument for people who do not have a defined space," and the ways in which she incorporates Western aesthetic techniques alongside those of African:"I prefer the gray area that deals directly with oppositions and juxtapositions.
-I find the ability to inhabit different views very inspiring.
-I think the assimilation of western forms and techniques in my work allows me to integrate and interpret the world through a prismatic lens much better than one who has a singular view."Kure is represented by Susan Inglett Gallery (New York), Purdy Hicks Gallery (London) and Officine Dell'Immagine (Milan).
+In a 2015 interview for ARTCTUALITE, Kure described her interest in working between opposing ideas and perspectives, stating: "I prefer the gray area that deals directly with oppositions and juxtapositions. [...]
+I think the assimilation of western forms and techniques in my work allows me to integrate and interpret the world through a prismatic lens much better than one who has a singular view."

+Kure is represented by Susan Inglett Gallery (New York), Purdy Hicks Gallery (London) and Officine Dell'Immagine (Milan).
 She currently lives and works in Princeton, New Jersey and Abuja and Kaduna, Nigeria.